renehamburger/blinx/README.md

     - Abbreviations for all Bible books, which can be edited with a double-click.<sup>[[3]](#_ftn3)</sup>

 ### Copyright
-- The current version of Blinx obtains Bible passages either from BibleWorks (if installed) or otherwise from [www.biblegateway.com](http://www.biblegateway.com/).
+- The current version of Blinx obtains Bible passages either from BibleWorks (if installed) or otherwise from [www.biblegateway.com](http://www.biblegateway.com/) for this initial proof of concept.
 - All modern Bible versions are copyrighted.
 See [www.biblegateway.com/version](http://www.biblegateway.com/version) for copyright regulations of various Bible versions.
 For extensive quotes in a publication (usually if over 200 verses or more than 10% of a biblical book), a permission in writing needs to be obtained from the appropriate copyright owner.
 - Biblegateway.com and BibleWorks do not _appear_ to require any additional copyright notice for quotations acquired through their website/software.